-Is There A Way To Keep Using Opiod Painkillers And Reduce Risk?

-Is There A Way To Keep Using Opiod Painkillers And Reduce Risk?
+Is There A Way To Keep Using Opioid Painkillers And Reduce Risk?

 Jon McHann, 56, got started on prescription opioids the way a lot of adults in the U.S. did: he was in pain following an accident.
 In his case, it was a fall.